 Without modifying my opinion, I draw attention to Note 1 to the Financial Statements, which describes the basis of accounting.
 The Financial Statements have been prepared to assist Working Women's Centre South Australia to meet the requirements of the Associations Incorporation Act, 1985 (as amended).
 As a result, the Financial Statements may not be suitable for another purpose.

+Signed at Dulwich this Aday of October, 2021.
 LEE GREEN & CO.
 PTY.
 LTD